-NEARA will be holding the Spring 2026 NEARA Conference, including the Annual General Meeting, online via Zoom on May 2nd.
-The Zoom meeting is just a part of a series of exciting events happening across the northeast from April through June.
-Join us at as many events as you can.
+NEARA held the Spring 2026 NEARA Conference, including the Annual General Meeting, online via Zoom on May 2nd.
+The Zoom meeting was just a part of a series of exciting events happening across the northeast from April through June.

 We had originally reserved Camp Wightman in North Stonington CT for the spring conference, but that reservation fell through, and we were not able to find an available venue for late April in both quality and price in that area.
 Hence the decision to hold the Annual General Meeting and have talks via Zoom.
-The big benefit is that you won't incur any hotel room costs, nor will you be paying for the hotel meeting costs (hall and food).
+The big benefit was that you wouldn't incur any hotel room costs, nor would you be paying for the hotel meeting costs (hall and food).

-But we really want people to get together, so are hosting get-togethers at a few locations, and field trips will occur at various locations in the northeast.
-And we have decided to extend the nature of conference-related events to include activities beyond the usual field trips.
+But we really wanted people to get together, so we hosted get-togethers at a few locations, and field trips at various locations in the northeast over several weekends.

 10:00 AM: Reports by the President, Treasurer, and some Committees.